top of page

 Concord Township Historical Society

 Concord Township Historical Society is a non-profit volunteer organization founded in 1967 to collect, preserve, and share our local history.
-The collections of the Society are housed in the the Society's Headquarters, the Pierce-Willits House.
+The collections of the Society are housed in the Society's Headquarters, the Pierce-Willits House.

 Historical properties of interest include: